 5) Gili T

-When in Bali, one should really consider going to Gili T. Now the number of days you spend here completely depends on your total duration in Bali but I'd definitely recommend staying for at least two night.
-The island, where no motored vehicles are allowed, is one of the best escape spots I've ever seen.
-The clear blue waters, the occasional dolphin spotting, the bike rides on the beach, the crazy night parties, the amazing beach restaurants, the night food market, the snorkeling with the fishermen or the Jiggy's Boat Party all of these are so amazing, I really don't know how to rank them.
-Well to sum it up, I'd say, this is a must visit but one must remember to pack light as you may have to carry your luggage for quite a distance as the horse carts are a little over priced.
+When in Bali, one should really consider going to Gili T, which is easily accessible from Bali via a ferry or speed boat.
+The number of days you spend here completely depends on your total duration in Bali but I’d definitely recommend staying for at least one night.
+The island, where no motored vehicles are allowed, is one of the best escape spots I’ve ever seen.
+The clear blue waters, the occasional dolphin spotting, the bike rides on the beach, the crazy night parties, the amazing beach restaurants, the night food market, the snorkeling with the fishermen or the Jiggy’s Boat Party there’s hardly a dull moment here.
+Well to sum it up, I’d say, this is a must-visit but one must remember to pack light as you may have to carry your luggage all the way from the pier to your hotel as the horse carts are a little overpriced.

 6) If you haven't ever Scuba Dived, this is the place to begin

 Bali and the adjoining Gili Islands are filled with beautiful diving spots and some of them are even the best rated in the world.
-It's cheap, it's easy to find and thus this is absolutely the perfect place to try diving for the first time.
-And it's something that everyone needs to do at least once in their life.
-One dive completely changed me, so much so that, I went for another one and my fascination for the underworld world has grown so much that I'm going to get my Open Water Diving Certification soon and hope to be a Master Diver some day.
-Obviously, it doesn't work the same way for everyone, but, my friend who also dived for the first time does absolutely agree that it was one of the most beautiful and mesmerising moments of his life.
-One might want to skip doing it at Nusa Dua though, it's over commercialised.
+It’s cheap, it’s easy to find and thus this is absolutely the perfect place to try diving for the first time.
+And it’s something that everyone should definitely try at least once in their life.
+The easiest and also most commercialised location would be Nusa Dua for all water sports but I’d strongly recommend to get it a miss and to head to absolutely any other location that is most convenient.

 7) Kuta Legian

-One would read all about the Kuta Legian street being the most happening place at night in Bali.
+One would read all about Kuta Legian being the most happening place at night in Bali.
 It actually is if one intends to score a new one night stand every night, but there is nothing more to it.
-If you'd rather explore other places, my advice would be to not spend more than two nights here.
+If you’d rather explore other places (and not be bothered by pimps and peddlers), my advice would be to not spend more than one night here.
 The place has no more than 6-8 good night clubs, all of which can be covered in one night alone if wanted.

 Having complained about Kuta, this is my alternative.
-After two nights in Kuta we ended up travelling to Seminyak all of the other nights for it's swanky clubs, exotic restaurants and, in general, better experiences.
+Seminyak may be a little expensive with all its swanky clubs and exotic restaurants but offer better experiences in general.
 Shopping can be a little more expensive here but one can always go to Kuta for that.
 To conclude, one is better off staying in one of the hotels here for a longer trip.

 9) Ayana's Rock Bar, Potato Head Club, Ku De Ta & others

-There are tons of sea facing high end clubs in Bali that one would read about on the internet.
+There are tons of sea-facing high-end clubs in Bali that one would read about on the internet.
 All the reviews seem pretty awesome and so are the places.
-The only problem is, if you've seen one, you've seen all of them.
-Not taking any credit out off any of these places, they all have great food, great ambience, great service but are all expensive and they all look the same.
-If you're on a short trip to Bali, one of them is a must go to place but, don't bother spending your time and money trying to cover all.
+The only problem is, if you’ve seen one, you’ve seen all of them.
+Not taking any credit out of any of these places, they all have good food, great ambiance, great service but are all expensive and they all look the same.
+If you’re on a short trip to Bali, going to one such place is a good experience but, don’t bother spending your time and money trying to cover all.

-If you ask any local in Bali where to find the best seafood, they'll immediately recommend the long line of sea facing shacks at Jimbaran but these restaurants have been doing the same thing since the beginning and the meals they serve are hardly close to splendid.
-Jimbaran can be excluded from one's bucket list and there are tons of other good seafood restaurants on Zomato.
+If you ask any local in Bali where to find the best seafood, they’ll immediately recommend the long line of sea-facing shacks at Jimbaran but all these restaurants have the same menu, same theme and same seating and the meals they serve are hardly close to being the best.
+Jimbaran can be excluded from one’s bucket list and there are tons of other good seafood restaurants on Zomato.